7,070,000 pageviews

 The football players reacted to the situation by punching and kicking Mr. Campbell to the pavement.
 As he lay injured on the ground, the assailants kicked and stomped him into unconsciousness.
 As the teammates strolled away from their battered victim, they chanted, "football strong!"

-As paramedics loaded Mr. Campbell into a medical helicopter, they noticed a shoe print on his face.
+As paramedics loaded Mr. Campbell into a medical helicopter they noticed a shoe print on his face.
 Emergency personnel flew the unconscious man to Allegheny General Hospital in Pittsburgh where physicians determined that the lower part of Mr. Campbell's brain had shifted 80 degrees.
 The beating had caused the victim serious brain damage.

 Later on the day of the gang assault in front of the off-campus restaurant, as Mr. Campbell lay in the intensive care unit, police officers showed up at football practice armed with arrest warrants for four California University players.
 Taken into custody that afternoon were: James Williamson, 20, from Parkville, Maryland; Corey Ford, 22, from Harrisburg, Rodney Gillin, 20, from West Lawn, Pennsylvania; and D'Andre Dunkley, 19, from Philadelphia.

-Police officers booked the four college football players into the Washington County Correctional Facility on charges of aggravated assault, reckless endangerment, harassment, and conspiracy.
+Police officers booked the four college football players into the Washington County Correctional Facility on charges of aggravated assault, reckless endangerment, harassment and conspiracy.
 The judge set each man's bail at $500,000.

 On Friday October 31, 2014, interim California University President Geraldine M. Jones issued the following statement: "California University does not tolerate violent behavior, and the four student-athletes charged in connection with this incident [incident?] will face university sanctions, along with any penalties imposed by law.
 The police investigation is continuing and the rights of these accused will be upheld.
 But in light of these allegations, I asked Coach Keller to cancel Saturday's game [with Gannon University].
 Behavior has consequences, and all Cal U students, including student-athletes, must abide by our Student Code of Conduct if they wish to remain a part of our campus community.
 [Aggravated assault hardly falls into the category of a college code of conduct violation.]
 At the same time, it must be clearly understood that the actions [crimes] of a small group of individuals are not representative of our entire student body, nor of all Cal U student-athletes.
 [Then what do these "actions" represent?]
 I ask our entire campus community to recommit to our university's core values, and to demonstrate through their words and their actions the best that our university can be."

-What a mealy-mouthed public relations department response to a vicious attack worthy of a violent street gang.
+This was a mealy-mouthed public relations department response to a vicious attack worthy of a violent street gang.
 Where was the outrage in this statement?

 The charges against James Williamson were dropped after surveillance footage revealed that he had not participated in the beating.
 In response, Williamson filed a lawsuit against the district attorney, the police and the borough.
 The lawsuit was later dismissed.